open-telemetry/opentelemetry-ebpf-profiler/design-docs/00001-off-cpu-profiling/README.md

 profiling.
 By combining on-CPU and off-CPU profiling, the OTel Profiling Agent can provide a more comprehensive understanding of application and system performance.
-This enables identifying bottlenecks and optimization for resource utilization, which leads to reduced energy consumption and a smaller environmental footprints.
+This enables identifying bottlenecks and optimization for resource utilization, which leads to reduced energy consumption and a smaller environmental footprint.

 # Scope